 Treatment of equity awards granted in 2018 is as provided in the Employee Plan and the applicable award agreement.
-If the NEO is terminated without Cause after the NEO's Rule of 65 Date, awards continue to vest on the same schedule as if the NEO remained employed with Brighthouse.
-If the NEO is terminated without Cause before the NEO's Rule of 65 Date, then: (a) RSUs - a prorated number of RSUs would be payable based on the number of months that lapse after the most recent vesting event, divided by the total number of months in the vesting period (10/36); (b) PSUs - a prorated number of PSUs would be payable based on the number of months in the vesting period (34/36); and (c) NQSOs - all unvested NQSOs would be forfeited.
+If the NEO is terminated without Cause after the NEO's Rule of 65 Date, awards continue to vest on the same schedule as if the NEO remained employed with Brighthouse Financial.
+If the NEO is terminated without Cause before the NEO's Rule of 65 Date, then: (a) RSUs - a prorated number of RSUs would be payable based on the number of months that lapse after the most recent vesting event, divided by the total number of months in the vesting period (10/36); and (b) PSUs - a prorated number of PSUs would be payable based on the number of months that lapse since grant date, divided by the total number of months in the vesting period (34/36).

-Treatment of equity awards granted in 2019 and 2020 is as provided in the Employee Plan and the applicable award agreement, whereby all RSUs and PSUs continue to vest on the same schedule as if the NEO remained employed with Brighthouse.
-No NQSOs were awarded in 2019 or 2020.
+Treatment of equity awards granted in 2019 and thereafter is as provided in the Employee Plan and the applicable award agreement, whereby all RSUs and PSUs continue to vest on the same schedule as if the NEO remained employed with Brighthouse Financial.
+No NQSOs were awarded in 2019, 2020, or 2021, and all NQSOs held by the NEOs were vested as of the Trigger Date.